Non-deductible Expenses Definition

 The Importance of Valid Expense Receipts

-Expense receipts hold significance for multiple reasons.
+It doesn’t matter what expenses you make; you must look for expense receipts, which are significant for multiple reasons.
 Here is why you need to keep them handy.

 1. Tax Compliance